 Real fur moves in the slightest breeze.
 If you blow very gently over the fur and the hairs move, you are probably dealing with real fur.

 - The scent test:

 Real and faux fur can be clearly told apart if you burn a few hairs with a lighter.
-If the hairs crumble and you detect a smell of burnt hair or skin, this is definitely real fur.
-Imitation fur gives off an artificial smell when burning.
-The hairs melt to small, hard lumps, instead of deteriorating into ash like real fur.
+If it crumbles and you detect a smell of burnt hair or skin, it is definitely real fur.
+Faux fur gives off an artificial smell when burning and it melts to small, hard lumps, instead of deteriorating into ash like real fur.